 Shelter Steward, they/them

 Thea was raised in Pequaket Valley by the White Mountains and attended Alfred University, where they graduated in 2019 with a Bachelor of Fine Arts.
 After moving to back to Western Maine, Thea has found connection with fellow local artists, at sing circles and solstice gatherings, and in the garden with friends.
-Thea spends their time working at Fare Share Food Coop, organizing gatherings for young folks in Oxford Hills, planning art classes for local kids at Creative Norway, making art, and working with others at CEBE planning sustainable, affordable, accessible, cooperative housing in Norway.
+Thea spends their time working at Fare Share Food Coop, making art, and working with others at CEBE planning sustainable, affordable, accessible, cooperative housing in Norway.
 As one of the handful of queer and twenty-something-year-old people in our area, Thea is passionate about finding opportunities in our community to cultivate connection and creativity and address the housing crisis, workers' rights, reparations, Indigenous sovereignty, and climate crisis.